chrisdevisser/ff12-tza-guide/guide.md

 Especially earlier on, some treasures are for convenience - the item can be obtained more easily elsewhere, but the ones I found notable are included for the fun of getting items early.

+Each chest has a chance to spawn on each area entry.
+If spawned, it has a chance to contain gil.
+If it doesn't contain gil, there are two item possibilities (which can be the same item).
+Without the Diamond Armlet, it's 50/50 which item is picked if not gil.
+With the Diamond Armlet, the rare item is 5% and the common is 95%.

 ##Rare Game

 - Notable drops/steals are listed